 -$40 non-refundable application fee

--Official transcripts from all colleges and universities previously enrolled
+-Official transcripts from all colleges and universities previously attended

--Official ECE (Educational Credential Evaluators) Course-by-Course evaluation of any foreign country transcripts, if applicable.
-Choose the "Course-by-Course" evaluation for all programs except M.A.E.D/M.E.D. for which a subject analysis is required.
+-Official ECE (Educational Credential Evaluators) evaluation of any home country transcripts, if applicable

 -Official results of Standardized test scores, if applicable